 Bernadine Fong enjoyed the outbound portion of her round-trip flight from San Francisco to Newark without incident.
 But her return trip is a different story.
 At check-in, United Airlines informs a stunned Fong that she had been a no-show for that original flight.
 As a result, her ticket home has been canceled.
-Can we help straighten out this flight fiasco and get her a refund for the one-way ticket she was forced to purchase?
+Can we fix this flight fiasco?

 I am also concerned, as United should be, about the “security” of its boarding procedures for something like this to have happened.
-I also wish to receive the frequent flyer miles for that outbound flight.
-I was on that flight!
+And I also wish to receive the frequent flyer miles for that outbound flight.
+United must have records that prove that I was on that flight!
 Can you help me? — Bernadine Fong, Los Altos, Calif.

-Answer: Yes, Bernadine, we can help you.
+Yes, Bernadine, I can help you.
 And United should have been able to help you, as well.

-But when you attempted to advocate for yourself by using United’s company contacts, their suggested resolution was far from adequate.
-In fact, their response only served to cause further aggravation, since it appeared to you that they did not have a firm grasp of the problem.
+But when you attempted to advocate for yourself by using United’s company contacts that we list on our site, the representative’s suggested resolution was far from adequate.
+In fact, her response only served to cause further aggravation, since it appeared to you that she did not have a firm grasp of the problem.

-That is when you turned to us for assistance.
+That is when you turned to our advocacy team for assistance.

-You convinced us that you were on that flight.
+You convinced me that you were on that flight.

 And in United’s response to you, they appear to agree and that a mistake was made on their end.
-So we were as surprised as you were that your refund for the additional ticket was not immediately processed.
+So I was as surprised as you were that your refund for the additional ticket was not immediately processed.

 United’s suggested resolution was puzzling.
 Instead of refunding the extra ticket, which was at an expensive walk-up rate, they refunded your lower-priced original ticket of $296.
 And they did not mention your missing frequent flier miles at all.

 Fair?
-You didn’t think so — and neither did we.
+You didn’t think so — and neither did I.

 When a company makes a mistake, their goal should be to make the customer whole.
 This resolution fell short of that expectation.